earthai-tech/gofast/docs/api_references.rst

 - **estimators**: Advanced machine learning estimators for both regression and classification tasks.
 - **geo**: Geospatial data handling and analysis functions, useful for geographic data processing.
 - **metrics**: Evaluation metrics and performance measures for assessing models.
-- **models**: Pre-built models and architectures for a variety of machine learning applications.
+- **models**: Optimize, pre-built models and architectures for a variety of machine learning applications.
 - **plot**: Visualization tools to create informative and interactive plots and charts.
 - **stats**: Statistical functions and tests to analyze data and derive meaningful insights.
 - **tools**: Utility functions and helpers that streamline common tasks and data manipulations.